Subscribe Where You Listen the Most

 The Time is Now

 And remember, our first step in seeking true revival is to ask HIm what we are doing, or not doing, that grieves His Spirit.
-But we’ll talk more on that later.
+But we’ll talk more about that later.

 Until then, be vigilant and strong and live out the life He intended for you to live.
-Empowered by HIm, seeking Him, being dependent on Him alone, and faithfully serving Him wherever He commands.
+Empowered by HIm, seeking Him, depending on Him alone, and faithfully serving Him wherever He commands.